SoumyaDey1994/DSA/Round4/Readme.md

 16. Count and Say - countAndSay(n) is obtained by describing the previous term (countAndSay(n-1)) using the format "count of digit + digit itself".
 17. Container with Most Water - Find two lines that, together with the x-axis, form a container that can hold the maximum water
 18. Maximum Sum Subarray - find the contiguous subarray that has the largest sum, and return that sum
+19. Find Kth Heighest Element - find the Kth highest (largest) element in the array